spessasus/spessasynth_core/docs/midi/index.md

 Each channel is a list of notes, represented as objects with properties:

-- midiNote - number - the MIDI key number
+- midiNote - number - the MIDI key number,
-- velocity - number - the MIDI velocity
+- velocity - number - the MIDI velocity,
-- start - number - the absolute note start time in seconds
+- start - number - start of the note, in seconds.
-- length - number - the note length in seconds
+- length - number - length of the note, in seconds.

 Example: